gregmansio/Customer_segmentation_OC_P5/README.md

 # Customer_segmentation_OC_P5
-Customer segmentation for Olist (Brazilian marketplace) This project consists if three scripts:
+Customer segmentation for Olist (Brazilian marketplace) This project consists if three scripts + an executive presentation:

 1 - EDA